belambert/asr-evaluation/README.md

 This requires Python 2.7+ since it uses argparse for the command line interface.
-The rest of the code should be OK with earlier versions of Python
+The rest of the code should be OK with earlier versions of Python.